Hamilton Marsh Conditional Purchase

 credit to Arrowsmith Media

 The Regional District of Nanaimo (RDN) and Mosaic Forest Management are pleased to announce that a conditional Contract of Purchase and Sale (CPS) has been signed for approximately 360 hectares (ha) of land known as Hamilton Marsh.
 An offer of $30 million was accepted, with the sale anticipated to be completed by March 31, 2026.
+In February, Mosaic Forest Management agreed to revise the purchase terms to $28 million in their efforts to help the RDN preserve the site.

 About Hamilton Marsh

-The acquisition site contains many priority West Coast Region (WCR) environmental values including an extensive stand of mature forest.
-This ecologically significant wetland and mature forest is located within the Coastal Douglas-fir moist maritime (CDFmm) biogeoclimatic subzone.
+The acquisition site contains many priority West Coast Region environmental values including an extensive stand of mature forest.
+This ecologically significant wetland and mature forest is located within the Coastal Douglas-fir moist maritime biogeoclimatic subzone.
 In the absence of a stand-altering disturbance the 100-year old mature forest will be classified as old-growth within 150 years; the area represents an important recruitment site for this rare type of old forest within the province.

 For More Information and to Get Involved